 - 34.01 The Union and Management shall co-operate on rules and practices that promote a safe and healthy workplace.
 To that end, a Joint Health and Safety Committee shall be struck annually in order to monitor and engage in the day to day detection, evaluation and reduction of workplace hazards.
 The Committee shall report to the Labour Management Committee and shall meet a minimum of twice a year or more often if required by the Labour Management Committee or either management or the Union.
 The individual members of the Union shall designate two individual employees to serve as members of the Committee.
 Management shall appoint two (2) members to the Committee.
-These representatives shall be designated to act on behalf of the individual employees and employers respectively for the purposes of the promoting safe and healthy workplaces. - 34.02 The Employer shall comply with all applicable health and safety legislation and regulations.
+These representatives shall be designated to act on behalf of the individual employees and employers respectively for the purposes of the promoting safe and healthy workplaces. - 34.02 The Employer shall comply with all applicable health and safety legislation and regulations, including Parliamentary Protective Service instructions.
 All such standards shall constitute minimal acceptable health and safety practices.
-The Union may from time to time bring to the attention of Management any suggestion regarding health and safety and any other suggestions for improvements in conditions of work. - 34.03 Employees have the right to know about dangers in their working environment.
+The Union may from time to time bring to the attention of Management any suggestion regarding health and safety and any other suggestions for improvements in conditions of work.

+In exceptional circumstances management and the union will work together to implement Parliamentary Protective Service recommendations to ensure the safety and well-being of employees. - 34.03 Employees have the right to know about dangers in their working environment.
+Every two years, each office will have a risk assessment done by the House of Commons.
 The Employer shall make all relevant information about workplace health and safety available to the Union and the employees as soon as the Employer is aware of such information. - 34.04 Employees have the right to refuse to work in conditions they know or believe to be dangerous. - 34.05 No employee shall be required to work on any job or to operate any piece of equipment unless they have received proper training and instruction.

-- 34.06 All offices shall be smoke-free and comply with existing health legislation. - 34.07 Employees shall be entitled to a 10-minute break from computer work for every hour worked on a computer. - 34.08 Management and the Union agree to familiarize all Employers and employees with the Employee Assistance Program existence and provisions of the House of Commons. - 34.10 The Employer shall provide in Constituency offices the following: - i) fire extinguisher(s) - ii) smoke alarm(s) - iii) security systems such as alarms and buzzers - iv) panic button to RCMP or police - v) medical/first aid kit - vi) earthquake evacuation preparation kit where applicable. - 34.11 The Employer shall, in consultation with staff, within 60 calendar days of ratification of this agreement, and within 60 calendar days of opening a new Constituency office, establish a safety plan for the office, detailing procedures for evacuation in cases of fire, earthquake, threat to personal security and medical emergencies, and for the regular upkeep of fire and safety devices.
-The Employer shall ensure that all staff are given orientation on the safetyand security procedures in the safety plan, and, if requested, first aid training.
+- 34.06 All offices shall be smoke-free and comply with existing health legislation. - 34.07 Employees shall be entitled to a 10-minute break from computer work for every hour worked on a computer. - 34.08 Management and the Union agree to familiarize all Employers and employees with the Employee Assistance Program existence and provisions of the House of Commons. - 34.09 The Employer shall provide in Constituency offices the following: - i) fire extinguisher(s) - ii) smoke alarm(s) - iii) security systems such as alarms and buzzers - iv) panic button to RCMP or police - v) medical/first aid kit - vi) earthquake evacuation preparation kit where applicable - vii) all other items as outlined by the House of Commons Security Services - 34.10 The Employer shall, in consultation with staff, within 60 calendar days of ratification of this agreement, and within 60 calendar days of opening a new Constituency office, establish a safety plan for the office, detailing procedures for evacuation in cases of fire, earthquake, threat to personal security and medical emergencies, and for the regular upkeep of fire and safety devices.
+The Employer shall ensure that all staff are given orientation on the safety and security procedures in the safety plan, and, if requested, first aid training.